alice-biometrics/meiga/README.md

 ## Getting Started :chart_with_upwards_trend:

-`meiga 🧙` give us a simple and clear way of handling errors in Python without using the `Exceptions`.
+`meiga 🧙` provides a simple and clear way of handling errors in Python without using `Exceptions`.
 This package can help you to dry your code helping on modeling the output of your classes and method.

 This package provides a new type class, the `Result[Type, Type]` This Result type allows to simplify a wide range of problems, like handling potential undefined values, or reduce complexity handling exceptions.
 Additionally, code can be simplified following a semantic pipeline reducing the visual noise of checking data types, controlling runtime flow and side-effects.